GoogleCloudPlatform/cloud-foundation-fabric/modules/cloud-run-v2/README.md

 ### VPC Access Connector

-You can use a [VPC Access Connector](https://cloud.google.com/vpc/docs/serverless-vpc-access) to connect to a VPC from Cloud Run.
+You can use an existing [VPC Access Connector](https://cloud.google.com/vpc/docs/serverless-vpc-access) to connect to a VPC from Cloud Run.

 ```hcl
 module "cloud_run" {